-10.3 DRIVE MOUNTING
+10.3 Drive mounting

 Mount the drive using the bottom or side mounting holes.
-If mounting the drive using the bottom holes, ensure that you do not physically distort the drive by attempting to mount it on a stiff, non-flat surface.
+If mounting the drive using the bottom holes, ensure not to physically distort the drive by attempting to mount it on a stiff, non-flat surface.